 Names are part of how we divide the world into the normals and the deviants.
 Illustrating this, the sketch comedy duo Key and Peele are super creative in this 3 minute skit.
 They reverse the white-teacher-goes-into-the-inner-city trope and put a non-white teacher into a suburban school.
 As he calls roll, the skit center HIS reality instead of that of the white, middle class kids.
 He pronounces their names like stereotypically black names, confusing the heck out of the kids, and never considering the possibility that the names he’s familiar with isn’t how all names really are.

-It’s not a safe skit — it potentially reinforces the conflation of non-white and urban and the stereotypes of inner city students and the names low-income black parents give their kids — but it does a great job of playing with what life might be like if we shifted the center of the world.Lisa Wade is a professor of sociology at Occidental College.
+It’s not a safe skit — it potentially reinforces the conflation of non-white and urban and the stereotypes of inner city students and the names low-income black parents give their kids — but it does a great job of playing with what life might be like if we shifted the center of the world.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.